 Goodwill impairment was \$755.6 million for fiscal year 2024 primarily due to reduced earnings forecasts associated with the business acquired from Sierra Wireless and current macroeconomic conditions, including an elevated interest rate environment.
 During the second quarter of fiscal year 2024, as a result of reduced earnings forecasts associated with the business acquired from Sierra Wireless and current macroeconomic conditions, including an elevated interest rate environment, the Company performed an interim impairment test using a quantitative assessment of the reporting units related to the Sierra Wireless Acquisition (specifically, the IoT Connected Services, IoT Systems-Modules and IoT Systems-Routers reporting units).
-This interim impairment test tesulted in \$279.6 million of total pre-tax non-cash goodwill impairment charges recorded during the second quarter of fiscal year 2024, consisting of \$69.0 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$100.7 million goodwill impairment for the IoT Systems-Routers reporting unit.
-During the third quarter of fiscal year 2024, the Company recorded an additional \$2.3 million of total pre-tax non-cash goodwill impairment for the IoT Systems-Modules reporting unit, \$0.2 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$0.5 million of goodwill impairment for the IoT Systems-Routers reporting unit.
+This interim impairment test resulted in \$279.6 million of total pre-tax non-cash goodwill impairment charges recorded during the second quarter of fiscal year 2024, consisting of \$69.0 million of goodwill impairment for the IoT Connected Services reporting unit, \$109.9 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$100.7 million goodwill impairment for the IoT Systems-Routers reporting unit.
+During the third quarter of fiscal year 2024, the Company recorded an additional \$2.3 million of total pre-tax non-cash goodwill impairment charges resulting from the finalization of the measurement period adjustments, consisting of \$1.6 million of goodwill impairment for the IoT Connected Services reporting unit, \$0.2 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$0.5 million of goodwill impairment for the IoT Systems-Routers reporting unit.
 During the fourth quarter of fiscal year 2024, the Company performed its annual goodwill and intangible asset impairment assessment using a quantitative assessment for all of its reporting units.
-Due to a further reduction in earnings forecasts associated with the business acquired from Sierra Wireless, the Company recorded an additional \$473.8 million of total pre-tax non-cash goodwill impairment for the IoT Systems-Modules reporting units, consisting of \$138.4 million of goodwill impairment for the IoT Systems-Routers reporting unit.
+Due to a further reduction in earnings forecasts associated with the business acquired from Sierra Wireless, the Company recorded an additional \$473.8 million of total pre-tax non-cash goodwill impairment charges resulting from a quantitative assessment of the reporting units, consisting of \$138.4 million of goodwill impairment for the IoT Connected Services reporting unit, \$135.1 million of goodwill impairment for the IoT Systems-Modules reporting unit and \$200.3 million of goodwill impairment for the IoT Systems-Routers reporting unit.
+There was no goodwill impairment at any of the Company's other reporting units.
 There was no goodwill impairment for fiscal year 2023.
-See Note 8, Goodwill a
+See Note 8, Goodwill and Intangible Assets, to our Consolidated Financial Statements for additional information.